Snowflake-Labs/builder-workshops/README.md

 ls @builder_workshops/branches/main;

 -- Setup Auto Grader
-EXECUTE IMMEDIATE FROM @GRADER_SETUP.PUBLIC.builder_workshops/branches/main/auto-grader/setup.sql
+-- Be sure to follow the rules your session leader presents -- Format your name CORRECTLY (do not use all lower case) -- If you do not have a middle name, use an empty string '' ; do not use "null" in place of any values -- Double-check your email.
+You must use the same email for the greeting as you used to register EXECUTE IMMEDIATE FROM @GRADER_SETUP.PUBLIC.builder_workshops/branches/main/auto-grader/setup.sql
     USING(email => '<student email>', first_name => '<student first name>', middle_name => '' ,last_name => '<student last name>');
 ```